interep-project/docs/docs/guides/creating-proofs.md

 ---
-sidebar_position: 3
+sidebar_position: 2
-title: Semaphore proofs
 ---

-# Creating Semaphore proofs
+# Semaphore proofs

-If you've read the guides on how to use onchain or offchain groups you may now be wondering how you can allow users to create Semaphore proofs, and how to verify that these proofs are valid.
+If you've read the guide on how to use the Interep groups you may now be wondering how you can allow users to create Semaphore proofs, and how to verify that these proofs are valid.

 In this section, we will learn how to get all the parameters for creating valid Semaphore proofs and how to use the Interep contract to correctly verify them.